DC293/DC293.github.io/_machine-learning/K-nearest_neighbors.md

 To resolve this, we'll normalise the data in each dimension so they are all values between 0 and 1.
 There are a couple of ways we can do this depending on our data.

 ### Min-max normalisation
-Min-max normalisation finds the minimum and maximum of the variable and
+Min-max normalisation first finds the minimum and maximum of the data.
+The formula then subtracts the minimum value from each data point, effectively shifting the minimum value to zero.
+Finally, the resulting value is divided by the range to produce a value between 0 and 1.

 $$
 x' = \frac{x - \min(x)}{\max(x) - \min(x)}